lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_memoizefunc--resolver"></a>`_.memoize(func [, resolver])`
-<a href="#_memoizefunc--resolver">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3402 "View in source") [&#x24C9;][1]
+<a href="#_memoizefunc--resolver">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3405 "View in source") [&#x24C9;][1]

 Creates a function that memoizes the result of `func`.
 If `resolver` is passed, it will be used to determine the cache key for storing the result based on the arguments passed to the memoized function.
 By default, the first argument passed to the memoized function is used as the cache key.
+The `func` is executed with the `this` binding of the memoized function.

 #### Arguments
 1. `func` *(Function)*: The function to have its output memoized.